Can you Get Pregnant While Breastfeeding?

 Pregnant while breastfeeding symptoms

 The symptoms of early pregnancy can be hard to detect at the best of times, but if you’re looking after a little one and you’re having irregular cycles, it might be extra hard to detect a pregnancy.
 However, some symptoms of becoming pregnant while breastfeeding include:

 The symptoms of early pregnancy are also very similar to those of PMS, so it can be a little confusing - especially if you have been experiencing irregular cycles after giving birth.
 If you’re in doubt, take a pregnancy test and consult with your doctor if you still have concerns.

 You can use both hormonal and non-hormonal birth control while breastfeeding.
 However, for the first three weeks after giving birth you should avoid birth control containing the hormone estrogen.
 You might want to try a non-hormonal birth control method post-pregnancy - or if the pill has always worked for you, you might reach for the packet again.
 Either way, it’s a good time to have a discussion about the available methods with a healthcare professional.

 Using Natural Cycles while breastfeeding

 Natural Cycles is an FDA Cleared app and thermometer that helps you understand your own personal fertile window.
-Natural Cycles has three modes that adapt to your unique fertility journey: prevent mode (birth control), plan mode (helps you conceive) and follow mode (tracks the progress of your pregnancy).
+Natural Cycles has three modes that adapt to your unique fertility journey: NC° Birth Control, NC° Plan Pregnancy and NC° Follow Pregnancy.